 Our History

-Ambrose and Rose Campo probably never imagined that the little grocery store and butcher shop they based their lives on in 1947 would still be here 75 years later… successful, growing, and continuing the traditions and values on which their future flourished.
+Ambrose and Rose Campo probably never imagined that the little grocery store and butcher shop they opened in 1947 would still be here almost a century later…successful, growing, and continuing the family traditions and values on which their future flourished.

 Watch Campo’s Philly Cheesesteaks